no9tnoot/capstone/README.txt

 == Installation ==

 Ensure all code files are downloaded and stored in the same folder on your machine.
+The database_details.txt file can be updated to hold the relevant details for your SQL server connection in the format:
+'host'
+'user'
+'password'
+'database name'

 == Running ==